Every developer has sat through a 20 minute build, wondering which of a hundred tests just broke— only to discover it was ‘that one obscure component’

 }

 [!IMPORTANT] This is a concept, not a rule.
 You can enable it only in CI, while on your machine you can still run all the tests.
+Unlike manual triage, the chain is declared in code— consistent, reproducible, and enforced by the same CI run without human coordination.

-In the end, we can envision something like this:
+We can envision something like this:

 |integration test A: